GLOBAL PROJECT - 2020/1

 This is an advanced module on contemporary theory and strategic management practice in international business.
 The module examines key features of the global business environment, and explains the economic, social and political influences on international business strategy.
 It also looks into how companies formulate and implement strategic decisions in an international context.
 The module provides research-led insight into latest developments, current issues and anticipated trends in international business strategy.

-This module is comprised of three learning components: workshop (introduction of International business (IB) concepts), discussion (internalization of IB concepts), and case analysis and data search (application of IB concepts to real world examples).
+The former is comprised of three learning components: workshop (introduction of International business (IB) concepts), discussion (internalization of IB concepts), and case analysis and data search (application of IB concepts to real world examples).
 In today’s global economies, the growth of global networks emphasizes the importance of both individual competencies and teamwork in formulating and implementing international business strategies.This course emphasizes the use of case analysis as a way of practicing both business thinking skills and writing and presentation skills.
 Through the module, students are expected to build both individual and collaborative abilities and apply knowledge learned from the lecture and class discussion to solve the problems in real business world.